jkoop/simple-server-monitor/README.md

 It uses SSH to connect to the remote server and run a command to get the average load via `uptime` and saves the output to a file.
 It can then parse the file with regex, and displays the load averages in a graph.

+Hostnames set in `hosts.php` are passed to SSH ass the hostname to connect to.
+You could define a user there (like `"user@hostname"`), but you should [set up `.ssh/config`](https://linuxize.com/post/using-the-ssh-config-file) instead.

+SSH will assume you've already set up your SSH key, and will use that to connect to the remote server.

 ## Installation

 ```sh